Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > big differences.
 The first is that the code of the methods is inside
 > a jar _referenced_ by the objects, while Ethereum requires to reinstall
 > the code of the contracts each time a contract is instantiated.
-> More importantly, @Type keeps an explicit class tag inside the objects,
+> More importantly, Hotmoka keeps an explicit class tag inside the objects,
 > while contracts are untyped in Ethereum [[CrafaPZ19]](#references)
 > and are referenced through the untyped `address` type.

-Receiver and payer have different roles but are treated identically in @Type: they are objects stored in state at their respective state locations, known as their _storage references_.
+Receiver and payer have different roles but are treated identically in Hotmoka: they are objects stored in state at their respective state locations, known as their _storage references_.
 For instance the caller in Figure @fig:receiver_payer might be allocated at the storage